-Cilantro: An important flavor component and freshness.
+- Cilantro: An important flavor component and adds freshness.

-Enchilada sauce: This homemade enchilada sauce is where it's at!
+- Red Enchilada sauce: This homemade enchilada sauce is where it's at!
 It is made with super simple ingredients like flour, oil, spices, stock, and tomato sauce.
 Most likely all pantry staples!
 You can make it more or less spicy, depending on your liking -- simply add more or less chili powder.

-Can you make Chicken Enchiladas ahead of time?
+Can you make chicken enchiladas ahead of time?

 Totally.
-The only risk you run is the corn tortillas falling apart a bit on the bottom-- but this is a casserole, it’s not meant to be pretty!
+The only risk you run is the corn tortillas getting soggy or falling apart a bit on the bottom-- but this is a casserole, it’s not meant to be pretty!
 This could be made the morning of or the day before serving.
 Simply do all of the prep work until the final 15-20 minute bake in the oven.

 This dish freezes well and it's not a bad idea to make a double batch (trust me, your family will be asking for these again!).
 My mom used to make this as a meal to bring to people when they needed one, and it was always very well received!